CTC has a very impressive track record in acquiring research funding and delivering high quality results.

 CTC has also supported other national agencies such as Bord Iascaigh Mhara on the greening of that sector.
 CTC also works closely with other resource efficiency providers such as SEAI, Enterprise Ireland, Origin Green etc. in cooperative ventures.

 CTC has a long and successful track record in Irish related environmental research over many years.
 Much of this relates to the EPA’s ERTDI and STRIVE programmes (now called EPA Research).
-Most recently (2014) CTC has produced the report: Roadmap for a National Resource Efficiency Plan for Ireland, laying out potential actions to bring Ireland forward to 2020 in that regard.
+CTC produced the report: Roadmap for a National Resource Efficiency Plan for Ireland, laying out potential actions to bring Ireland forward to 2020 in that regard.
 Much of this research had significant impact on subsequent Irish environmental policies and programmes.

 - Assessment and evaluation of outlets for materials that can be recovered from municipal waste (2000) – this project led to the setting up of the Irish Markets Development Group (and subsequent rx3).